natcap/invest.users-guide/source/sediment_retention.rst

  These values are used to incorporate the effects of natural vegetation that buffer potential water quality impairment downhill from sources.
 To develop these values, all land class pixels that contain natural vegetation (such as forests, natural pastures, wetlands, or prairie) are assigned high values and vegetation that has no or little filtering value receives a value of zero.
 All values should fall between 0 and 100.
 Consult with a hydrologist if not certain about assignment of specific values.

-7. **Watersheds / Sub-watersheds**
+7. **Watersheds / subwatersheds**

  Watersheds should be delineated by the user, based on the location of reservoirs or other points of interest.
 Exact locations of specific structures, such as reservoirs, should be obtained from the managing entity or may be obtained on the web at sites such as the National Inventory of Dams (http://nid.usace.army.mil/).

  Watersheds that contribute to the points of interest must be generated.
 If known correct watershed maps exist, they should be used.
-Otherwise, watersheds and sub-watersheds can be generated in ArcMap using a hydrologically-correct digital elevation model.
-Due to limitations in ArcMap geoprocessing, the maximum size of a sub-watershed that can be processed by the Nutrient Retention tool is approximately the equivalent of 4000x4000 cells, at the smallest cell size of all input grids.
-See the Working with the DEM section of this manual for more information on generating watersheds and sub-watersheds.
+Otherwise, watersheds and subwatersheds can be generated in ArcMap using a hydrologically-correct digital elevation model.
+Due to limitations in ArcMap geoprocessing, the maximum size of a subwatershed that can be processed by the Nutrient Retention tool is approximately the equivalent of 4000x4000 cells, at the smallest cell size of all input grids.
+See the Working with the DEM section of this manual for more information on generating watersheds and subwatersheds.

 8. **Sediment table**